Skip to main content

 Stepflow's expression system enables dynamic data references and transformations:

-• Reference flow inputs and step outputs
+• Reference flow inputs, step outputs, and variables

 • Extract specific fields from complex data